jugglinmike/command-the-command-line/src/material/about-course/index.md

 using their personal computer and at no charge. :chapter:setup: includes instructions for installing these tools.

-The default user account in the exercise environment is named "speaker", and it is configured to use the Bash shell.
-Administrative access requires a password, and that password is "speaker".
+The default user account in the exercise environment is named "vagrant", and it is configured to use the Bash shell.
+Administrative access requires a password, and that password is "vagrant".